Royal Malaysian Police Cooperative Limited: Service

 KPD allows its members to withdraw 80% of their savings for special purposes, such as land and house purchases, house renovation, medical expenses and Mecca pilgrimage travel expenses.

 Primary, secondary and higher education scholarships are awarded to members' children who demonstrate excellent academic potential.
 The scholarships may be used locally or abroad.
 As of June 2010, KPD has around 95,000 members.

-Corporate mission

-Although The Royal Malaysian Police Co-operative Society Limited (KPD) is chartered as a co-operative society, in essence KPD is a growth oriented asset management company dedicated to servicing the economic interests of its members and the country through obtaining consistently high returns on its investment and businesses.
-KPD is also committed to high standards of integrity, prudence and business competency.